 U.S. citizens may enter the Philippines as a tourist with a valid U.S. passport.
 Upon entry into the Philippines, immigration authorities will stamp your passport.
 That entry stamp is good for 21 days and you do not require a non-immigrant visa or waiver for this initial period.

 Extending Beyond the Initial 21-day Period

-Be sure to apply for your extension before the expiration date or you be subject to fines and could be detained.
-You can apply for an extension as any of the immigration office in the Philippines.
+Be sure to apply for your extension before the expiration date or you may be subject to fines and could be detained.
+You can apply for an extension at any of the immigration offices in the Philippines.

 Checklist of Requirements for 21-day Stamp

 - Valid return ticket or valid ticket to a destination outside the Philippines

 Note: If your stamp or tourist visa expiration date falls on a weekend or holiday you will need to visit an immigration office and apply for an extension before the last business day before your stamps or tourist visa expires.
 Failure to do so will result in additional fines and fees.
 Extension of your tourist visa is subject to approval by immigration authorities and is not guaranteed.